a-r-d/ssms/readme.md

 Super Simple Music Server
 ==========================

-*SSMS*
+##*SSMS*

 SSMS is a small music server written in Python.
 It lets you listen to music right from your browser using HTML5.
-Google chrome even has support for .mp3 and .mp4 playback so it is almost to point of being drag-and-drop.
+Google chrome even has support for .mp3 and .mp4 playback so it is almost to point of being drag-and-drop as far as installation goes.
+You will however have to upload your library to you webserver/ media server/ open ports on your firewall.
+So its not as simple as using pandora.
+I have my own music collection I have been working on for years though, and would like to keep hold of it!

-*Requirements*
+##*Requirements*

-a) Python 2.6+
++ Python 2.6+

-b) Non-Standard Python Modules:
++ Non-Standard Python Modules:
     1. Flask +(dependencies for templates, ect- just use pip)
     2. Tornado

-c) Cron- install a cron job to restart the server in case of crashing.
++ Cron- install a cron job to restart the server in case of crashing. do something like: "20 * * * * /path/to/run.sh"

-d) A bunch of music files!
-Put them wherever you point LIB_DIR to, by default it is
++ A bunch of music files!
+Put them wherever you point LIB_DIR to, by default it is [project_path]/library
-    [project_path]/library

-*why!?*
+##*why!?*

 I wanted:
 1. Browser playback of my media files from anywhere.